Natural face moisturizer recipes

 Ingredient Number One – The “Base” or “Carrier” Oil

-**Beeswax – you will need beeswax to make a moisturizer with your serum** available from Amazon
+**Beeswax – you will need beeswax to make a moisturizer with your serum**

 Choosing a base oil for your skin type may take a little thought.
 If you have oily skin, choose a lighter oil like almond or apricot.
 For dry or mature skins start with jojoba or argan oil.
 You can also choose a combination of base oils and play around with the mixture until you find a blend that feels right on your skin.